Command & Conquer (DOS, Windows)

 The mission was reactivated in the unofficial 1.06 patch for the game, by overwriting mission 5ea by the unreachable 5eb.
 The overwritten mission is a 99% duplicate of another choice for mission 5 on the West side of the mission tree, so no real content was lost.

 The issue is not present in the Remastered Collection, where the mission is selectable on the map of Europe as it should be.
+As a side effect, though, this once again gives a situation where two of the four alternates for mission 5, namely 5ea and 5wa, are 99% identical.

 Unused Mission Areas

 Various Command & Conquer maps have terrain surrounding the mission area.
-Usually, this off-map terrain is a wall of mountains with a gap used to channel incoming reinforcements, which is used by the engine.
+Usually, this off-map terrain is a wall of mountains with a gap used to channel incoming reinforcements, which is used by the game.
 Sometimes, there are some things present beyond a simple misalignment.

 GDI Mission 4, variant WA, has additional roads to the south of the map, as if the southern route was intended to be longer.